 - Blood clotting

 The good ones do the opposite of the bad ones…. plus heaps more.
 They also protect our stomachs from burning by protecting the stomach lining.

 Now, typically when we experience pain with Endo, what do we do?

 Well, we reach for the Pain killers!
 Right?
 Well, the reason pain killers work is that they stop the production of ALL prostaglandins – including the bad ones.
 This is why you might experience a sore tummy if you take them on an empty stomach

 What can we do naturally to reduce the PAIN signal we get from Endometriosis?

 - Cut out the source of bad prostaglandins in the body.
-The Antagonistic Prostaglandins are found in animal products like milk, dairy, meat and refined oils.
+The Antagonistic Prostaglandins are found in animal products like milk, dairy, animal farmed meat and refined oils.

-- Good prostaglandins are found in Fish Oils like Salmon Oils, Krill Oil and Omega 3 & 6 Oils.
-Chia Seeds contain massive amounts of Omega 3 &6 too!
+- Good prostaglandins are found in Fish Oils like Salmon Oils, Krill Oil and Omega 3 Oils.
+Chia Seeds contain massive amounts of Omega 3!

-- Increase your intake of Nuts and Olive Oil (organic and in a dark bottle).
-They contain Oleic Oil which inhibits the bad Prostaglandins.
+- Increase your intake of Olive Oil (organic and in a dark bottle).
+It contains Oleic Oil which inhibits the bad Prostaglandins.

 - Eat more Coconut Oil in your diet.
 Coconut Oil will supply you with heaps of the right oils to help reduce inflammation and is also a natural anti-bacterial for the body.